Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 4) (Optional) Schedule refresh of the data source.
 - To schedule refresh of the data, hover your mouse over the dataset, click "..." and then choose **Schedule Refresh**. **Note:** If you see a warning massage, click **Edit Credentials** and make sure your database credentials are the same as those described in step 1.
 - Expand the **Schedule Refresh** section.
 Turn on "keep your data up-to-date".
-- - Schedule the refresh based on your needs.
+- Schedule the refresh based on your needs.
 To find more information, see [Data refresh in Power BI](https://powerbi.microsoft.com/documentation/powerbi-refresh-data/).

-###Step 4: (optional) Pipeline Health Monitoring
+###Step 4: (Optional) Pipeline Health Monitoring

 This section outlines the steps to setup health monitoring for the pipeline in production.
 Anomaly Detection scoring activity runs inside Azure Data Factory.
-It fetches input data from Azure Table Storage, passes that data to Machine Learning - Anomaly Detection API for scoring and persists the results in Azure SQL database.
+It fetches input data from Azure Table Storage, passes that data to [Machine Learning - Anomaly Detection API](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-apps-anomaly-detection/) for scoring and persists the results in Azure SQL database.
 Metrics are tracked for every service call and the collected telemetry data is sent to Application Insights (AI) which allows setting up monitoring dashboards and alarms.

 Steps to set up a sample health dashboard are outlined below.
   1. The name of Application Insights account will be displayed on the deployment summary page in Cortana Intelligence Solution.
 Make a note of it.
-  2. Navigate to portal.azure.com and search for the AI account noted above.
+  2. Navigate to  [Azure Management Portal](https://portal.azure.com/). and search for the AI account noted above.
   3. Once in the Application Insights blade, click on the "Metric Explorer" button.

    ![Application Insights Metrics Explorer button] (https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Docs/figures/appInsights_bar.png)